Last Updated: October 7, 2025

 In 2004, Nick Saban returned to the NFL once again as the new head coach for the Miami Dolphins.
 The team struggled during the first season, and injuries made the second season even more disappointing.
 Rumors circulated that Saban was being considered for Alabama State University's head coach position, and it soon became obvious that Nick was returning to college football.

 In 2007, Saban officially began his tenure as head coach of the Crimson Tide.
 He then led the team to a perfect second season with a 12-0 win record.
 The team then made it to the SEC Championship game, and Nick won a number of Coach of the Year awards.
 The Crimson Tide finished the season undefeated once again in 2010, and they also won the national championship.
-Over the next few years, The Crimson Tide developed a reputation for completely routing teams.
+Over the next few years, the Crimson Tide developed a reputation for completely routing teams.
 In 2012 and 2013, they won back-to-back national championships.

-Over the next couple years, The Crimson Tide achieved top rankings and amassed a number of additional championship titles.
+Over the next couple of years, the Crimson Tide achieved top rankings and amassed a number of additional championship titles.
 After a somewhat slow start to 2015, the team reached top form once again.
 In 2017, Saban won his first Sugar Bowl title.
 In the 2019 season, Alabama was brought down to Earth, suffering more than two defeats for the first time since 2010 and failing to qualify for the College Football Playoffs.
 But in 2020, the Crimson Tide returned to form and won the 2021 College Football Playoff National Championship over No. 3 Ohio State 52-24 for the University's 18th National Championship.
 The win gave Saban his seventh overall National Title and sixth with Alabama, surpassing Paul Bryant for most titles of all time.

 On January 10, 2024, Nick announced he was stepping down from his Alabama coaching job after 16 seasons and roughly $130 million in earnings.